 How Drug Addiction Treatment Has Changed in the Last 50 Years

-Drug addiction treatment has changed in the last fifty years, partly due to the categorization of some drugs, better understanding of chemical mechanisms, and advances in medicine.
+Drug and alcohol addiction treatment has changed in the last fifty years, partly due to the categorization of some drugs, better understanding of chemical mechanisms, and advances in medicine.
 Treatment can now occur in outpatient and inpatient rehabilitation facilities, which was not always available previously.
 Though some aspects of treatment have changed, the ways people can medically detox from drugs are still the same in many cases.
 Some options, like tapering programs and substitution drugs, are still used, but doctors now better understand how these processes affect the body.

 Around 1962, Harry J. Anslinger, the head of the Federal Bureau of Narcotics, criminalized many drugs, which forced many drug users into prison for carrying, distributing, or taking drugs.
 Because of this, many people who should have received medications and attention for serious drug problems went to jail instead, where drug use and violence were part of everyday life.